PRD Planning Pipeline

 Post-Pipeline Validation

-• Coverage check — verifies the plan covers all aspects of the roadmap
+• Coverage check (full-PRD runs only) — compares the plan against the roadmap and flags gaps

 Plan Review Best Practices